-The information and documents that must accompany a development application are specified in Clause 50 and Schedule 1 of the Environmental Planning and Assessment Regulation, 2000.
+The information and documents that must accompany a development application are specified in Clause 50 24 and Schedule 1 of the Environmental Planning and Assessment Regulation, 2000 2021 and the approved form.
 The Council's Development Application Help Guide nominates the way that information and those documents must be submitted for a development application in Byron Shire.
 The Development Application Help Guide is available on request from the Council, or may be downloaded from Council's website.

-Before lodging a development application you are encouraged to discuss your proposal with Council's Duty Planner.
-You may also wish to arrange a Pre-lodgement meeting with the Council's Development Advisory Panel.
+Before lodging a development application you are encouraged to discuss your proposal with Council's Duty Planner Development Support Officers.
+You may also wish to arrange a Prelodgement meeting with the Council's Development Advisory Panel.
 The Development Advisory Panel is made up of Council specialists who can advise you on the specific needs of your proposal.
 Information about arranging a meeting with the duty planner and/or seeking a pre-lodgement meeting with the Development Advisory Panel is available on request from Council, or direct from Council's website.